Siniara/win-dashes/README.md

+# Fork
-My personal version of the handy em-n-en by CemraJC.
+My personal version of the handy `em-n-en` by CemraJC.
 I only changed the inline replace keys to something more intuitive for me.
 - "-=" gives the en dash "–"
 - "--=" gives the em dash "—"

 That's it!

 The original readme below: